MichaelDecent/alx-system_engineering-devops/0x01-shell_permissions/README.md

-added a script for a touch command
+a script that adds execute permission to the owner of the file hello